Conservatism in India

 Conservatism in India refers to expressions of conservative politics in India.
-Conservative-oriented political parties have included the Bharatiya Janata Party, the Congress Nationalist Party, and the Uttar Pradesh Praja Party.
+Conservative-oriented political parties have included the Bharatiya Janata Party and the Uttar Pradesh Praja Party.
+The Sangh Parivar is the largest group of Conservative organizations in India, including the Bharatiya Janata Party, the Vishva Hindu Parishad, and the Rashtriya Swayamsevak Sangh.

 A Pew research survey conducted between late 2019 and early 2020 found that India is a largely conservative country.